Handcrafted Hanbok from Seoul · 3 to 4 weeks (4 to 6 for weddings)

 The twice-yearly trips.

 Two trips a year.
-Dongdaemun fabric market in the morning, atelier visits in the afternoon, dinner with Mrs. Lee’s longtime tailor, time in the kitchen with relatives we only see on these trips.
+Dongdaemun fabric market in the morning, atelier visits in the afternoon, dinner with the longtime tailor Mrs. Lee has known since her twenties, time in the kitchen with relatives we only see on these trips.

 At the ceremony